sachinchitta/urdf2/index.md

 title: URDF2
 ---
 ### Introduction
 The URDF (Universal Robot Description Format) has not been updated in quite a while.
 Although it has served the ROS community admirably, it has several notable shortcomings.
-In this effort, we will try to modify the URDF specification to catch up with the needs of the ROS community
+In this effort, we will try to modify the URDF specification to catch up with the needs of the ROS community.
+There are two parts to the URDF:
+1. The XML format itself
+1. The URDF parser

+This document currently addresses only the URDF format itself.

 ### Shortcomings
 * Multiple robots - The URDF currently supports a single _robot_ tag.
 Putting multiple robots together into a URDF can only be done by combining them (manually or through the use of Xacro) into a single robot element.